When it comes to the narcissist personality disorder, someone would need at least five of the nine criteria to be classed as on the disorder.

 A narcissist will sell you an illusion of who you’d like them to be, to influence you into creating an image within your mind that they are a genuine person, they mirror and future fake, to create a belief within you that you’ve met someone why truly gets you, often believing you get them, not realising they’re selling you an illusion.
-Due to the narcissist’s sense of entitlement, when they don’t get their own way, when their envious face is exposed to us, we can rationalise this away with the help of their gaslighting words of.
+Due to the narcissist’s sense of entitlement, when they don’t get their own way when their envious face is exposed to us, we can rationalise this away with the help of their gaslighting words of.
 “If you’d had paid me more attention, I wouldn’t go elsewhere.”
 “You made me angry.
 At least I didn’t hit you.”
-As we’ve seen what we believe to be the good in them, when they show us their worst to blame us, shame us, we are led to think everything is our fault—justifying their unjust behaviour, as when they treat us well, we don’t recognise it as their manipulation to exploit us, when a narcissist puts on their admiration face it creates a false hope within us that all will be ok, we can think they’re just having a bad day.
+As we’ve seen what we believe to be the good in them when they show us their worst.
+They blame us and shame us.
+We are led to think everything is our fault—justifying their unjust behaviour, as when they treat us well, we don’t recognise it as their manipulation to exploit us.
+When a narcissist puts on their admiration face, it creates a false hope within us that all will be ok.
+We can think they’re just having a bad day.
 However, they’ll make us feel like we’re to blame for their bad day, as to a narcissist, nothing is ever their fault.

 Gaining sympathetic attention.